 Provided you purchase a folding bike, you can even combine cycling with the public transport.

 The latter might come out a bit expensive, considering the Oyster card fees and the unfortunate new bikes.
-But it’s probably the fastest way to get from A to B in London on any average day.
+But it’s probably the fastest way to get from A to B in London on an average day.

 Probably the biggest benefit to cycling is you can skip on your daily job, if you feel too busy and overwhelmed with work and tasks to perform.
 Doing a few kilometers to and from work is often enough to keep your body from fossilising.
-As everything, this also has it’s downsides.
+Like everything, this also has its downsides.
 Getting to office sweaty is not the best possible way to start your day.
 But hey, if the mayor can do it, so can you.